The 50 best restaurants in London

 London hosts some restaurant groups that started out as classic solo restaurants before branching out.
 But they've managed to keep something special about every venue they open.
 Here are some notable restaurants with a few locations that should be on your radar.

-Originally starting out as street food, Bao then hit Soho in a big way.
+Originally starting out as street food, Bao hit London in a big way when it opened its first restaurant in Soho.
 A seat at the small restaurant quickly became - and remains - one of the best spots in town even though they've expanded elsewhere.
 Their signature bao buns are always good and each of their restaurants features unique specialisations, like noodles in Shoreditch or dumplings in Marylebone.

-King's Cross, Soho, Covent Garden, Knightsbridge, Canary Wharf
+Dishoom (King's Cross, Soho, Covent Garden, Knightsbridge, Canary Wharf)

 How to explain the very special place that Dishoom has in Londoners' hearts?
 Is it the deep-running passion for their bacon naan and black daal that made us form queues outside every one of their restaurants?
 Or the clever interior design that transports us to the cafes of Bombay?
 Or perhaps it's the way they make everyone in our city feel at home there.

-Spitalfields, Borough, Seven Dials, Canary Wharf, Guildhall, Knightsbridge
+Hawksmoor (Spitalfields, Borough, Seven Dials, Canary Wharf, Guildhall, Knightsbridge, St Pancras)

 While steak clearly is a BIG thing at Hawksmoor, in many respects eating at one of their restaurants is much more than a carnivore's delight.
-From the cocktails (the Full-Fat Old Fashioned is one of our favourites in London) to the steaks and some amazing desserts - the salted caramel "rolos" are unmissable - Hawksmoor is the very epitome of the excellent all-rounder.
-You can be sure of a good time at any of their London establishments (particularly the newest that's floating on water).
+From the cocktails to the steaks and some amazing desserts - the salted caramel "rolos" are unmissable - Hawksmoor is the very epitome of the excellent all-rounder.

 It's hard to believe that Koya is over 10 years old.
 Head Chef and co-founder Shuko Oda has, together with John Devitt, created one of those pitch-perfect London restaurants.
 The cold udon noodle dishes are probably the biggest draw, but we have a special fondness for the onsen tamago.

 Noble Rot now has three truly excellent restaurants to its name.
-The original is much beloved, the Soho restaurant revived the iconic Gay Hussar building and the newest Mayfair restaurant continues their success.
-The Sportsman's Stephen Harris consults on the menu and they've attracted some great chefs in to all of their restaurants.
-Their set menus are one of the great deals in London.
+The original is much beloved, the Soho restaurant revived the iconic Gay Hussar building and the newest Mayfair restaurant continues the group's success.
+The Sportsman's Stephen Harris consults on the menu and their set menus are one of the great deals in London.

 The original Roti King doesn't do reservations, so to enjoy the best roti canai in London along with peerless laksa and next-level Nasi Goreng you're just going to have to queue along with everyone else.
 They now have shiny new places in Battersea and Waterloo but for longstanding fans, their other restaurant around the back of Euston station is the OG and the best.